 Another part of the prepare phase is to establish the basic patterns of mapping places.
 Mapping places mean determining the rules and conditions for where a place in Jive will ultimately be found in SharePoint.

 The batch phase is where the overall inventory of places and content to migrate is analyzed.
 During the analysis, the business helps to determine what will and what will not be migrated.
 Typically, we work with the business and key stakeholders to help define criteria for what is and is not to be migrated.
 An example would be to exclude the migration of Jive places where content has not been updated in the past eighteen months.
 We also work with the business to determine if there are any “custom” mappings.
-This covers scenarios where two or more Jive places may be combined into a single SharePoint location, or maybe the target URL/location for a Jive place needs to be a bit different from the others in SharePoint.
+This covers scenarios where two or more Jive places may be combined into a single SharePoint location.
+Likewise, maybe the target URL/location for a Jive place needs to be a bit different from the others in SharePoint.

 Once the business has made their pass in determining what is in and out of scope for migration and has specified custom mappings, the migration engineer performs the next part of the batch phase.
 This next part is where places are grouped together into batches.
 These batches can be based on a set number of Jive Places (typically 50) or a set count of content so that migration processing time is more predictable.
 These batches will be used to orchestrate the sequence of a migration.